pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< /learner-task >}}

-The code in this script needs to set the Alien’s size.
+The code in this script needs to set the alien’s size.
 In Pytch, a size of `1` means original size, `0.5` means half size, and so on.
 You can check that a size of `0.15` is about right.

 {{< learner-task >}}

-Add code to your script which sets the Alien’s size to `0.15`.
+Add code to your script which sets the alien’s size to `0.15`.

 {{< learner-task-help >}}